 Laidlaw College believes strongly in the fostering of bicultural understanding as part of its affirmation of the implications of the Treaty of Waitangi.
-Students involved in undergraduate programmes generally include the Laidlaw-arranged Marae visit in their programme of study.
+Students studying the Bachelor of Counselling must include the Laidlaw-arranged Marae visit in their programme of study.
+This is a requirement for counselling students.